mariiakashpur/MITx-6.00.1x/README.md

-# MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python
+# MOOC
-My code for the programming tasks of this MIT online course
+My solutions of some Python problem sets